DanialMcIntyre/Best-Champ-League-API/README.md

 ### `npm start`

-This will run the app, as well as the proxy server Open [http://localhost:3000] to view it in your browser.
+This will run the app, as well as the proxy server.
+Open [http://localhost:3000] to view it in your browser.